MaxLievense/Vehicle-Damage-Localisation/README.md

 This repository presents a pipeline to address Lensor's Damage Detection challenge.
 The primary objective is to build an object detection pipeline that identifies various types of vehicle damages using ML.
 The project emphasises a structured approach to damage detection in a multi-class setting, prioritising the creation of a clean and extensible solution over achieving state-of-the-art (SOTA) performance.

 ## Getting started
-ollow the instructions below to run the repository (assuming a Linux environment).
+Follow the instructions below to run the repository (assuming a Linux environment).

 ### Python Installation
 Run the following commands or their equivalent: